Stephanessy/ML-project/README.md

         ├── process_data.py
         └── super_impose.py
 ├── architecture.py
-├── eval.py // this is the evaluation script
+├── eval.py // this is the given evaluation script
-└── strip_eval.py // use strip to repair the model
+└── strip_eval.py // Our implementation to use strip to detect backdoored data and output N+1 class.
 ```

 ## I. Dependencies